 You love your dog and want him to be happy and healthy.
 If you're the worrying type, you may find yourself wondering how you will know if something is wrong.
 This might make you feel like you need to call the vet if your dog acted just a little "off."
 There's nothing wrong with calling the vet for help.
-In fact, it's encouraged.
-You might sleep a little better at night, though, if you know what to look for and when you really need to call your vet.
+You might sleep a little better at night, though, if you know what to look for and when you need to call your vet.

 You may be the easygoing type of owner who thinks your dog will be able to show you he is sick.
 This might cause you to miss the subtle signs of illness that your dog may show when he first starts to feel poorly.
 Learning how to interpret subtle sights can help you address health issues before they get really bad.